 The 2006 Cabernet Sauvignon is dark in the glass with spices and dark fruit on the bouquet.
 This is a rich wine – red and dark fruit flavors show throughout the palate with notes of leather, licorice and red currant.
 With well integrated flavors and good acidity this will be a good wine to pair with a variety of foods.
 The finish is very long and flavorful anchored by sweet tannins.
 Again this wine is lower in alcohol coming in at 13.7%.

-The 2007 Estate Cuvee is a winner and won’t formally be commercially released until September 2010.
+The 2007 Estate Cuvee is a beautiful wine (it was released in September 2010).
 This is a dark wine with a very pleasing bouquet (dark chocolate, herbs) and we think its even better integrated than the 2006.
 Layers of flavor are woven smoothly together with a tantalizing finish that is long and leaves traces of berry flavors.
 Both the entry and the finish are very clean.
 Like all their wines, this one is definitely built to age.

 A real treat, but produced in extremely small quantities is their Merlot based dessert wine, Vino del Sol.
 The 2007 is entirely Merlot however later vintages include other varietals grown on the property.
 This wine is perfectly enjoyable by itself; there is no burn from high alcohol (good quality grape brandy used) and this wine stays away from the sometimes syrupy characteristics of some port wines.
 A big part of enjoying this wine is the bouquet.
 The aromas are layered and elegant; you can keep on enjoying the aromas as the wine opens.
 Black cherry and apricot flavors run the breadth of the palate finishing clean, smooth and with lingering notes of berry.

 Tours are always private and are for serious wine enthusiasts – typically their mailing list customers or referrals.
 Either Lou or his son will give the detailed tour which ends with a tasting in their elegant tasting room.
 For more information and or to join their mailing list, visit: www.kapcsandywines.com